luthrasaara/ElleHacks2/README.md

   # Stock Simulator App

-  This is a code bundle for Stock Simulator App.
-The original project is available at https://www.figma.com/design/N28lb3ZIUHgMxRxanSAt22/Stock-Simulator-App.
+  The Figma for this project is available at https://www.figma.com/design/N28lb3ZIUHgMxRxanSAt22/Stock-Simulator-App.

   ## Running the code